Mark-RSK/Regexator/README.md

 ## LINQ to Regex library
 * LINQ to Regex library provides language integrated access to the .NET regular expressions.
-* It allows you to create and regular expressions directly in your code and develop complex expressions while keeping its readability and maintainability.
+* It allows you to create and use regular expressions directly in your code and develop complex expressions while keeping its readability and maintainability.
-* Knowledge of the regular expression syntax is not required (but you still should be familiar with regular expressions basics).
+* Knowledge of the regular expression syntax is not required (but you still should be familiar with basics).
-* Escaping of metacharacters that should be literals is entirely handled by the library.
+* Escaping of metacharacters that should be interpreted as literals is entirely handled by the library.

 ### Namespaces
 The library contains two namespaces: